royashbrook/royashbrook.github.io/_posts/2007-03-27-select-top-6-from-select-top-10-from-lists.md

 title: select top 6 from (select top 10 from lists)
 ---

-ha! i got ya! you thought this was a sql post, but it's not =P jeff atwood of codinghorror.com fame has a great article posted about his favorite top 10 lists. the top 6 ones to be exact.
+ha! i got ya! you thought this was a sql post, but it's not 😛 jeff atwood of codinghorror.com fame has a great article posted about his favorite top 10 lists. the top 6 ones to be exact.

 here is the brief version with a link to each of them.